What is English Literature?

 What is the difference between A level English Language and A level English Literature?

 The two courses are entirely different.
-In Literature, students will study a range of genres – novels, poetry and drama – and will also be required to analyse unseen texts.
+In Literature, you will study a range of genres – novels, poetry and drama – and will also be required to analyse unseen texts.
 In Language, students will study a wider range of texts – both fiction and non-fiction.
-They will also study spoken language in action – for example how children acquire language, political discourse and everyday conversations.
+You will also study spoken language in action – for example how children acquire language, political discourse and everyday conversations.

 What are the topics you study on the English Language A level?

 There are a variety of topics covered on the A level including, Language and Power, Child Language Acquisition, Standard and Non-Standard English and Language and Gender.
 We study texts from Early Modern English (1600-1800) up to English in the 21st Century mainly focusing on language use and changes that have occurred post-2000.
-For the coursework component, students may choose an area of the course in which they want to specialise for their investigation.
+For the coursework component, you may choose an area of the course in which you want to specialise for your investigation.

 What does the combined A level in Language and Literature entail?